Young Presenter Competition 2018

 - By taking part, all entrants will be deemed to have accepted these Terms & Conditions and agreed to be bound by them.
 Entries that do not comply in full with these Terms & Conditions will be disqualified.
 All entry instructions form part of the Terms & Conditions.

 - The decision made by BAFTA is final.
-No correspondence will be entered into.
+Due to the volume of entries we are not able to offer feedback so no correspondence will be entered into.